Japanese street food or yatai

 It’s a very festive scene with the street food vendors, wonderfully festooned booths with colorful and graphic details standing out in the large procession of food offerings vying for the hungry public’s yen with vendors loudly hawking their delicious bites and delicacies to any visitor that was ready to eat!

-Here are some food highlights and specialty dishes offered at the festival
+Here are some food highlights and specialty dishes

 This yatai vendor below is offering a large assortment of fried goodies including whole octopus, tentacles, fried fish, yakitori and large snails grilled in their large shells.